-All qualified LIHTC developments are subject to review pursuant to CHFA's compliance monitoring procedures established in the QAP and all other applicable agreements.
+All qualified LIHTC developments are subject to review pursuant to CHFA's compliance monitoring procedures established in the QAP and all other applicable agreements, including Quality Assurance Monitoring as described in the Supportive Housing Guideline, should the development include supportive housing units.

 - 1. Failure to comply with the compliance monitoring procedures is an event of default and treated as noncompliance. - 2.
 Subsequent to the time of allocation, all applicants/owners shall execute an Extended Low-Income Housing Commitment (ELIHC) with CHFA and record it in a priority position on the land records prior to the end of the first year of the tax credit period.
 In the case of developments for which CHFA is providing a mortgage loan, the ELIHC shall be executed at the time of the initial loan closing.
 The ELIHC will include a provision requiring all liens on the property be subordinate to the low-income use restrictions.
-The ELIHC sets forth the number of low-income and rent restricted units in the development, the parameters defining a qualified tenant, the resale restrictions, the term that the units will remain qualified, the default and remedies governing the rent restricted units. - 3.
-Should the development fail to place-in-service, the owner will enter into an agreement with CHFA to return the credits. - 4.
+The ELIHC sets forth the number of low-income and rent restricted units in the development, the parameters defining a qualified tenant, the resale restrictions, the term that the units will remain qualified, the default and remedies governing the rent restricted units.

+- 3. Should the development fail to place-in-service, the owner will enter into an agreement with CHFA to return the credits. - 4.
 Refer to the LIHTC Compliance Reporting Requirements available on the CHFA website for additional requirements.